garrandall/popular-music-data/tracks/shining-dj-khaled-beyonce-jay-z.md

 All of this winnin'
 All of this winnin'
 All of this winnin'
-All of this winnin' {That dance}
-All of this winnin' {That dance}
 All of this winnin'
+All of this winnin'
+All of this winnin'

 Ayy don't (don't) try to (try to) hold me (down) down Don't (don't) try to (try to) hold me down, ayy
-{Just because you say things are gonna change}
-{Things are gonna change, things are gonna change}

 (Another one)
 Make 'em wait